Your room once was the deep forest and still wants to uncurl itself.

 It doesn't really matter.
 The most important thing is that I'm already thinking about watching some more television.

-All I could see was the ceiling and all I could think about was the hole in my head.
-No one else had one, why did I?
+All I could see was the ceiling and all I could think about was my second nose.
+No one else had an extra one, why did I?
 I'll ask my mum tomorrow, I thought as I closed my eyes.
 But tomorrow never came.
-I passed away peacefully in my sleep and so avoided all the joy and pain of years to come.
-The lows wouldn't have scared me as much as the interchangement and hassle of everything arranging itself into recognisable form.
+I passed away peacefully in my sleep and so avoided all the hassle of everything continuing to arrange itself between recognisable forms for years to come.

 It's better that I died.
 The last thing I'd want to do years later is watch two policewomen accost a homeless man for sitting alone on a high street.
 I wouldn't want to watch it play out like a film, as I sip a cup of tea.
 The man telling a stern face of the law he doesn't want to move, that he shouldn't have to.